AshrithSagar/Signal_ImageProcessing-Lab/Experiment-11/README.md

 Kamath et al. also computed the Euclidean distance between the original ERP signals and the averaged signal obtained as
 $$D = \frac{1}{M}\sum_{k=1}^{M}\sqrt{\sum_{n=1}^{N}[y_k(n)-\bar y(n)]^2}$$

+## Exercises to be worked by hand

+1. Write the equation to define the mean of a random variable 𝑥 in terms of its probability density function (PDF) 𝑝𝑥(𝑥).

+2. A variable y is given 𝑎𝑠 𝑦 = 𝑥 + 𝜂 where 𝑥 and 𝜂 are statistically independent random processes.
+Starting with the joint PDF of the random processes 𝑥 and 𝜂, derive an expression for the mean of 𝑦 = 𝑥 + 𝜂.
+Show all steps.

+3. Write the definition of the variance of 𝑥 using the expectation operator and the PDF of 𝑥.

+4. With 𝑦 defined as in item 2 above, derive the relationship between the variance of 𝑦, 𝑥, and 𝜂 using the expectation operator (no need to use PDFs and integrals in this case).
+Show all steps.

+## Averaging of SEPs

+Copy the data files E11 to E2424 and the Matlab program esoepX.m.
+The signals were filtered to the band 0.1 − 100 Hz and sampled at 1000 Hz.
+The number of samples in each signal is N = 511.

+The signals are numbered as *Ekk*, where *k* is the trial number, with 𝑘 = 1, 2, . . . , 𝑀, and M = 24.
+The signals are numbered in the time sequence of the stimulation trials.

+Write a Matlab function to compute the average of a certain number of signals (trials) to be specified as an input parameter.

+Write a Matlab function to compute the SNR and Euclidean distance between a certain averaged signal and the corresponding set of original signals used, as specified in Eq 5 and 6.

+Write a Matlab program to compute several averages of selected ERP signals as follows:

+1. Trials 1 − 6, 7 − 12, 13 − 18, and 19 − 24.
+2. Trials 1 − 8, 9 − 16, and 17 − 24.
+3. Trials 1 − 12 and 13 − 24.
+4. Trials 1 − 24.

+1. For the case with the trials 1−6, plot each of the signals used as well as the result of

+averaging using subplots; for the remaining cases, plot only the results of averaging.
+For all cases, compute the SNR and Euclidean distance values as given above.

+Prepare a table of the various SNR and the Euclidean distance values obtained along with the corresponding signals (trials) used and the number of signals averaged (M).
+Analyze the results and discuss your findings.

+**Reference**: 1.
+M. V. Kamath, G. Tougas, S. Hollerbach, R. Premji, D. Fitzpatrick, G. Shine, and A. R. M. Upton, “Estimation of habituation and signal-to-noise ratio of cortical evoked potentials to esophageal electrical and mechanical stimulation,” Medical and Biological Engineering and Computing, 35:343-347, 1997.